web-platform-tests/interop/2027/selection-process.md

 The Interop team will develop a non-exhaustive set of signals/criteria that are considered important when assessing proposals.
-These will be made available to proposal authors, and used later in the process when championing and assessing different proposals.
+These will be shared with proposal authors so they can make their proposals stronger, and used later in the process when championing and assessing different proposals.
 However they are not binding on any specific participant i.e. participants are free to consider additional criteria (such as individual resource constraints) and weigh the shared criteria as they choose.

 ### Proposal Submission